Pet Food Lawsuit

 Class Counsel for Maltzman Foreman, Catherine J. MacIvor says "The melamine debacle is not the only serious problem with pet food.
 The number and frequency of lethal pet food recalls in the last few years clearly shows the seriousness and extent of this problem."

 Indeed it does.
-But aflatoxin and waste from the slaughterhouse floor is almost understandable compared to the esthetic and medically abhorrent practice of feeding euthanized pets to other pets.
+But aflatoxin (Instant Information on ii Aflatoxin Symptoms) and waste from the slaughterhouse floor is almost understandable compared to the esthetic and medically abhorrent practice of feeding euthanized pets to other pets.